Peer-Led Mental Wellness Meet-Ups

 6. ADHD Awareness Coalition

-Coming Soon!
+First Meeting January 2026.
 A group of passionate individuals who will meet monthly to:

 • Share our stories and experiences living with or supporting those with ADHD